italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

        tx-channel-power
 ~~~~

-* Semantic gaps: As part of gap analysis and for a complete solution for coherent pluggable, there should be some alignment between the capabilities, configuration, PM attributes and PM thresholds supported by IETF coherent pluggable and OIF supported by {{CMIS}}.
+* Semantic gaps: As part of gap analysis and for a complete solution for optical module, there should be some alignment between the capabilities, configuration, PM attributes and PM thresholds supported by IETF optical module and OIF supported by {{CMIS}}.
 This needs further investigation.

 * \[Editor's note: More to be added after Gap Analysis.]

 {: #plug-lcm}
-# Optical Pluggables Lifecycle Management
+# Optical pluggable modules Lifecycle Management

 \[Editorial Note: it is under review.
 It was agreed that this section is important.
 Having said that, there are aa few potential solution to address this topic: